projectglow/glow/docs/source/tertiary/regression-tests.rst

   Glow also includes a SQL-based function for performing linear regression.
 However, this function only processes one phenotype at time, and so performs more slowly than the batch linear regression function documented above.
-To read more about the SQL-based function, see the docs for :func:`glow.functions.linear_regression_gwas`.
+To read more about the SQL-based function, see the docs for :func:`linear_regression <glow.functions.linear_regression_gwas>`.

 .. _logistic-regression: